-The 2020 Australasian Society for Continental Philosophy Conference will be held at Bond University, Gold Coast, Australia 2-4 December.
+Due to scheduling changes the 2020 Australasian Society for Continental Philosophy Conference will now be held at Bond University, Gold Coast, Australia 9-11 December.
+Please note the change of date.

 The ASCP conference provides a broad intellectual forum for scholars working within, or in communication with, European philosophical traditions.
 Its annual conference is the largest event devoted to continental philosophy in Australasia.
 The 2020 annual conference seeks to promote the interdisciplinary exchange of ideas inspired by the diverse traditions of European thought (such as phenomenology, existentialism, critical theory, hermeneutics, feminism, deconstruction, poststructuralism, and so on), and to consider the broad and rich ways that these traditions drive philosophical inquiry into key questions for Australasian and international society.
 In addition to the conference proper, there will be sessions on a range of issues for professional academia, run by senior academics from a variety of institutions.
 These include issues of equity and diversity, career advancement, and career planning for post-graduate students.
 We invite papers that explore any aspect of European philosophy broadly construed.